mcuringa/think-js/iteration.md

 Other meta-notation you'll frequently encounter is the use of bold and italics.
-The bold means that these are tokens  — keywords or symbols — typed into your Python code exactly as they are, whereas the italic terms stand for "something of this type".
+The bold means that these are tokens  — keywords or symbols — typed into your Javascript code exactly as they are, whereas the italic terms stand for "something of this type".
 So the syntax description

 **for** *variable* **in** *list* **:**

-means you can substitute any legal variable and any legal list when you write your Python code.
+means you can substitute any legal variable and any legal list when you write your Javascript code.

 This (simplified) description of the ``print`` function, shows another example of meta-notation in which the ellipses (``...``) mean that you can have as many